jhs2jhs/AliCloud_Demo_DataWorks_PageRank/README.md

 # AliCloud Demo of Dataworks for PageRank

 # Purpose
+It aims to demonstrate on how to integrate AlibabaCloud Dataworks product with API to other non-AlibabaCloud product.
+The demo
-It demonstrates on a use case to integrate Dataworks with API call, including:
+It demonstrates a pagerank use case of  on how to integrate with API call, including:
 1. create a PageRank algorithm in PAI
 2. create data ingestion and sync in DataWorks
 3. create step 1 and step 2 into a worktask and call externally in API